iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/PAFF/[#002] [Announcement] Connect to major platforms now!.md

 Sounds pretty cool!!!

 **Lynx87**<br>
-Holo-recreation?
+Holo\-recreation?
 WTH is that? ：O

 **Sleepsystem**<br>
 No idea what it is.

 **CyKa**<br>
-I'm telling you, you guys need to read more~
+I'm telling you, you guys need to read more\~

 **NEKOSAIKOU**<br>
 Stop acting like you know everything lol